b-adkins/they_are_billions.ahk/README.md

 I have been play testing this in my own games.
 There are still some quirks to work out (especially for less-used or late-game stuff), but I think it's playable enough to share!

 This is an [AutoHotKey](https://autohotkey.com/) script.
-AutoHotKey is an powerful and popular open-source program to modify your controls.
+AutoHotKey is a powerful and popular open-source program to modify your controls.
 AutoHotKey version 1.1.05+ required.

 # Setup
 ## Install autohotkey
 [Download link](https://autohotkey.com/download/)

-## Customize the script
+## Mandatory: tell AutoHotKey where the buttons are
 You need to edit the script for your screen size.
 (Mine is a 2048x1152 monitor, so if that's what you use, you can keep the default values.)

 1. Take a screenshot of They Are Billions